kamilmazurek/hexagonal-architecture-template/README.md

 * In-memory database H2

-Please note that (as it is just a template) it supports handling HTTP requests and communication with database, however, depending on the needs, it is open for further extensions (e.g. Other Client and Other Host presented in the image below).
+Please note that (as it is just a template) it supports handling HTTP requests and communication with database, however, depending on the needs, it is open for further extensions (e.g. Other Client and Other Host presented in the image above).

 ## Stack